padok-team/dojo-guestbook/README.md

 - Create a SSH key on your Github account: [Add a ssh key documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 - Share your handle Github with Padok's team member

-- Launch a "Remote SSH Session" with VSCode extension via the command `ssh cs@<handleGithub>.aws.padok.cloud`
+- Launch a "Remote SSH Session" with VSCode extension via the command `ssh <handleGithub>@<handleGithub>.aws.padok.cloud`

 ### Setup a Kubernetes cluster on your VM